 Step A-Preparation & Commitment

-- Dapatkan sponsorship dari dewan/CEO.
+- Secure sponsorship from the board or CEO.
 Leadership support is essential for resource allocation and cultural change.

 - Determine the purpose and scope of application.
 Explain what you want to achieve (eg. integration of risks in strategic planning, reduction of operational incidents).